What did you like best about our MAD ABOUT SCIENCE

 Make my eyes behold the red and purple sunset.

-Make my hands respect the things that you have made,
+Make my hands respect the things that you

 And my ears sharp to hear your voice.